 - creation of the custom messages

 - with the information that is relevant to the query (telling the time when asked “what time is it?”)

-- in a form appropriate to the context of the query (answer to the question, summarization of the text and so on).
+- in a form appropriate to the context of the query (answer to the question, summarization of the text, and so on).

 Natural Language Generation is built on the foundation of Natural Language Understanding.
 In broad terms, the effectiveness of the generative model depends on the quality and precision of the applied analysis.
-Which means - it is not a good idea to use NLP Model trained on Shakespeare’s sonnets to generate medical bills.
+This means - it is not a good idea to use NLP Model trained on Shakespeare’s sonnets to generate medical bills.